theluckysuccess/drip-geek/readme.md

 [How to get your private keys from your ledger](https://www.youtube.com/watch?v=ZnSBer66W8s) (the only thing this guy missed is you might need to cycle through all the account numbers to get all your wallet addresses)

 ## The .env file
 This is our main configuration file.
 We will define variables in this file that the program will use to carry out your wishes.
 This project is set up such that you can edit this file but it will never get checked into github.
 Keep it that way.
-Check out [.example.env](.example.env), make a copy, remove "example" from the name of the file and fill out your details.
+Check out [.example.env](.example.env), make a copy, remove ".example" from the name of the file and fill out your details.
 The `.env` file has 6 types of environment variables that can be listed in no particular order (here and in the file):

 |  Type                           | Name               |
 |---------------------------------|--------------------|